List of rivers of Russia

 Russia can be divided into a European and an Asian part.
 The dividing line is generally considered to be the Ural Mountains.
 The European part is drained into the Arctic Ocean, Baltic Sea, Black Sea, and Caspian Sea.
 The Asian part is drained into the Arctic Ocean and the Pacific Ocean.

-Notable rivers of Russia in Europe are Volga (which is the longest river in Europe), Pechora, Don, Kama, Oka and the Northern Dvina, while several other rivers originate in Russia but flow into other countries, such as the Dnieper and the Western Dvina.
+Notable rivers of Russia in Europe are the Volga (which is the longest river in Europe), Pechora, Don, Kama, Oka and the Northern Dvina, while several other rivers originate in Russia but flow into other countries, such as the Dnieper (flowing through Russia, then Belarus and Ukraine and into the Black Sea) and the Western Dvina (flowing through Russia, then Belarus and Latvia into the Baltic Sea).

 In Asia, important rivers are the Ob, the Irtysh, the Yenisei, the Angara, the Lena, the Amur, the Yana, the Indigirka, and the Kolyma.

 In the list below, the rivers are grouped by the seas or oceans into which they flow.
 Rivers that flow into other rivers are ordered by the proximity of their point of confluence to the mouth of the main river, i.e., the lower in the list, the more upstream.

 There is an alphabetical list of rivers at the end of this article.

 Barents Sea and White Sea (Arctic Ocean)

-The rivers in this section are sorted east to west.
+The rivers in this section are sorted east to west, and anticlockwise around the Kola Peninsula.